Heat Diffusion Equation (2D)

 The residual at the centroids using the Crank–Nicolson discretization is calculated via:

-The correction term and the updated temperature within the iteration for the solution are calculated as in the implicit general solution (Equations (24) and (25)).
+The correction term and the updated temperature within the iteration are computed as in the implicit general solution (Equations (24) and (25)).

-Within GeoModBox.jl, the extended temperature field is used to discretize the equation in space and time and to calculate the residual at the centroids, leading to:
+Within GeoModBox.jl, the extended temperature field is used to discretize the equation in space and time and to evaluate the residual at the centroids, leading to:

 Boundary Conditions